-Throughout its history, Emory & Henry College has been a residential campus, and the College has sought to make residence hall life an essential part of the total educational experience.
-Today, over 80 percent of all Emory & Henry College students live on campus.
-The College has professional and student staff members who work to provide a positive living experience in the residence halls.
-Also, the College has developed residence hall policies and regulations aimed at ensuring the health, safety, and comfort of all residents.
-All policies and regulations are listed in the following section.
+Throughout its history, Emory & Henry University has been a residential campus, and the University has sought to make residence hall life an essential part of the total educational experience.
+Today, over 80 percent of all Emory & Henry University students live on campus.
+The University has professional and student staff members who work to provide a positive living experience in the residence halls.
+Also, the University has developed residence hall policies and regulations aimed at ensuring the health, safety, and comfort of all residents.
+Policies and regulations are listed and explained in the Community Living Guide.

 The essential quality of life in the halls depends upon the residents themselves.
 Residents must join together in a community that supports the rights and responsibilities of each member.
-The Residence Life staff strives to provide students with a residential environment where they feel safe and comfortable, and where they can learn.
+The Residence Life staff strives to provide students with a residential environment where they feel safe and comfortable and where they can learn.
 Everyone plays a role in fostering such an environment.
 Each semester, staff members offer hall programs for residents to help build this environment.
 Please take the time to read this section, as it will answer many questions, stating policies all students are responsible for adhering to and knowing.
-Please also refer to the Community Living Guide and Housing Agreement for additional information pertinent to residence life.
-Resident Advisors and the other members of the Residence Life team may also serve as valuable resources to assist you.
+Please also refer to the Community Living Guide and Housing Agreement for additional information pertinent to Residence Life.
+Resident Advisors and the other members of the Residence Life team will serve as valuable resources to assist you.